-- Continuing to support Australian artists through relationships with, amongst others, Support Act Limited (the music industry benevolent scheme) and Sounds Australia. - Continued the encouragement of developing artists through our sponsorship of the Breakthrough Artist Awards at the AIR Awards, for the sixth consecutive year. - Sponsorship of the Best Independent Release at the 2021 ARIA Awards: 2021 marked the first year PPCA sponsored the Best Independent Release award, celebrating independent Australian artists, having previously sponsored the Breakthrough Artist category, now renamed the Michael Gudinski Breakthrough Artist Award in honour of the late industry icon Michael Gudinski.
-Nominees included Ball Park Music's self-titled Ball Park Music, Vance Joy's Missing Piece, The Songs of Charcoal Lane by Archie Roach, and Crossover by Emma Donovan and the Putbacks.
-On the night the award was won by Genesis Owusu for his album Smiling with No Teeth, which also took out the ARIAs for Album of the Year, Best Hip Hop Release and Best Cover Art. - Indie-Con 2022: after being unable to attend in-person for several years due to the pandemic, members of PPCA's Distribution team returned to Indie-Con in August to answer questions from artists and labels and assist with signing up and registering tracks with PPCA. - Funding advice to artists and organisations: as a member of the Australian Copyright Council (ACC), provides funding so the ACC may provide information about copyright and advice to Australian creators free of charge.
+- Continuing to support Australian artists through relationships with, amongst others, Support Act Limited (the music industry benevolent scheme) and Sounds Australia. - Continued the encouragement of developing artists through our sponsorship of the Breakthrough Artist Awards at the AIR Awards, for the seventh consecutive year. - Sponsorship of the Best Independent Release at the 2022 ARIA Awards. - Indie-Con 2023: members of PPCA's Distribution team returned to Indie-Con in August to answer questions from artists and labels and assist with signing up and registering tracks with PPCA. - Funding advice to artists and organisations: as a member of the Australian Copyright Council (ACC), PPCA provides funding so the ACC may provide information about copyright and advice to Australian creators free of charge.
 PPCA also supports the Arts Law Centre of Australia, which provides legal advice to artists, including free advice to assist PPCA licensors develop their direct licensing policies.

-PPCA continues to grow its online presence through the website, social media channels (including launching the official PPCA Instagram profile) and email.
+PPCA continues to grow its online presence through the website, social media channels and email.
 These channels play an important role in reaching out to our licensors and artists, so as to provide them with critical information, including grant and program opportunities, COVID-19 related wellbeing and financial assistance, and the all important last date to register tracks for PPCA's annual distribution.
+We encourage all stakeholders to ensure they follow our social channels for important updates including, relevantly over the coming year, the progress of the Radio Fair Play campaign.